-The provision of health care services that are respectful of and responsive to the health beliefs, practices and needs of diverse patients can help close the gap in health care outcomes.
+The provision of healthcare services that are respectful of and responsive to the health beliefs, practices, and needs of diverse enrollees can help close the gap in healthcare outcomes.
 The pursuit of health equity must remain at the forefront of our efforts.
 We must always remember that dignity and quality of care are rights of all and not the privileges of a few.